Lucas-Froguel/QGhostBusters/README.md

 ## Windows

-1. Prerequisites:
+Prerequisites:
    - Windows does not allow to execute scripts by default.
 If you haven't enabled this option, you should start by opening PowerShell and executing `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`.
    - You need git installed for cloning.
 You can download it [here](https://git-scm.com/download/win).
    - You need Python installed.
 You can download it [here](https://www.python.org/downloads/windows/).
    - Life will be simpler if you add Python to your `PATH` variable

+Install without console:
+1. Go to a directory where you want the game installed.
+2. Copy `./installers/install_on_windows.exe` into that folder and run it (it replicates contents of the ps1 file in the same folder)
+3. Next time to run the game just copy `./installers/play_on_windows.exe` into QGhostBusters folder and run it from there.

+Install with console (if exe file did not work for some reason)
-2. Go to a directory where you want the game installed via `cd .\path\to\the\directory`, e.g. `cd ~\games\QGhostBusters>`.
+1. Go to a directory where you want the game installed via `cd .\path\to\the\directory`, e.g. `cd ~\games\QGhostBusters>`.
-3. Clone the repo: `git clone -b development https://github.com/Lucas-Froguel/QGhostBusters.git`.
+2. Clone the repo: `git clone -b development https://github.com/Lucas-Froguel/QGhostBusters.git`.
-4. Get inside the game directory: `cd QGhostBusters`
+3. Get inside the game directory: `cd QGhostBusters`
-5. Create virtual environment: `python -m venv venv` (if you don't have path to Python in your enviromnent PATH, instead of `python` type the path to `Python.exe` file including the `exe` itself)
+4. Create virtual environment: `python -m venv venv` (if you don't have path to Python in your enviromnent PATH, instead of `python` type the path to `Python.exe` file including the `exe` itself)
-6. Get inside it `.\venv\Scripts\activate`
+5. Get inside it `.\venv\Scripts\activate`
-7. Install the required packages `pip install -r requirements.txt`
+6. Install the required packages `pip install -r requirements.txt`
-8. Launch the game `python main.py`
+7. Run `python main.py` to play.

 ## Linux